There’s only one F in Fulham

 Stoke City 2 v FFC 0 OCT 19 2019

 So it's a return to Stoke after an absence of four years, a season in which we lost both fixtures.
 The previous 8 meetings were honours even wiith no drawn games, the last draw occurred way back 0n December 13 2008, this rare event preceded three Fulham victories.

-At least Peter Crouch was not be playing to haunt us!
+At least Peter Crouch wasn't playing to haunt us!

-He might juas well have been there as Fulham reverted to the now all too famiilar One Step Forward, One Step Sideways and One Atep Back routine so beloved of long time sufferers.
+He might juas well have been there as Fulham reverted to the now all too famiilar One Step Forward, One Step Sideways and One Step Back routine so beloved of long time sufferers.